Maypole: United States

 Governor Bradford's censure of the Maypole tradition played a central role in Nathaniel Hawthorne's fictional story "The Maypole of Merry Mount", published in 1837.

 New York City's Central Park also has a history of the Maypole, with the practice being particularly popular in the early 20th century.
 Photographs from the early to mid 1900s depict children participating in Maypole dances, which suggest that dances and tradition like these were common in the park at that time.
 Maypoles can also be seen in artwork from this time.
 Artist Maurice Prendergast depicted children dancing around the Maypole in his 1901 watercolor painting "May Day, Central Park."
 However, by the mid-20th century the popularity of May Day celebrations in Central Park had declined and the focus of May Day shifted towards political demonstrations.
-It has become an annual tradition for workers from different backgrounds and occupations to march from Washington Square Park to Foley Square on May 1st to protest in support of workers' rights.
+It has become an annual tradition for workers from different backgrounds and occupations to march from Washington Square Park to Foley Square on May 1 to protest in support of workers' rights.

 Educational and cultural preservation efforts

 In Colonial Williamsburg, Virginia, Maypole dancing is featured during spring events to teach children and tourists about European settlers' customs.
-Centers such as the North House Folk School (Minnesota) host classes on Maypole construction, dance choreography, and its historical significance.

 Cornland School in Chesapeake, Virginia transformed the old schoolhouse structure to be a historic museum, into an African American history museum.
 The museum's opening was marked by a Maypole celebration, a traditional festivity symbolizing community unity and cultural heritage.
 This event highlighted the museum's dedication to preserving and celebrating African American history and traditions.

 Pagan and Wiccan traditions

-In Modern Paganism and Wicca, Maypoles are central to Beltane celebrations (April 30th- May 1st).
+In Modern Paganism and Wicca, Maypoles are central to Beltane celebrations (April 30- May 1).
 Contemporary Wiccan and Pagan communities still continue to celebrate the Maypole as a central part of their Beltane celebration, as it symbolizes fertility, unity, and the energy of spring.
 It is a significant celebration in the community, as it marks the midpoint between the spring equinox and the summer solstice.
 It symbolizes the fertility of the land, the blossoming of life, and participants dance around the Maypole to symbolize the intertwining between masculine and feminine energy.

 Many modern Pagan communities who follow the Celtic calendar organize public Beltane events featuring Maypole dances, bonfires, and feasting.
 These gatherings provide an opportunity for communal celebration, education, and the preservation of Pagan traditions.

 In Wiccan traditions, the Maypole is often viewed as a phallic symbol, representing the God, while the ribbons and the circular dance represent the Goddess.
 The weaving of ribbons signifies the union of these divine aspects, embodying fertility and the creative forces of nature.
 This ritual not only honors deities but also serves as a communal activity that strengthens bonds among participants.